bitcoin-dev-project/rust-for-bitcoiners/curriculum/module_6/1_rc.md

 In the above example it is not possible during the compile time to determine when to drop the value `Some(45)` from heap, because the function `f` is invoked `n` number of times, where during each time the value is cloned and `n` can only be known at run time.

+One might claim that why can't Rust compiler simly drop the value after the execution of for loop in the main function.

+1. But what if the value that we talk about takes significant space in memory, for example it points to a Vec?
+1. Inside the function `f` after some point it does an expensive computation or waits for some I/O?

+In the second question in the nth call it would be optimal to drop the value during the nth call of `f` before making the time consuming task.